Sergio-prog/Time_converter/README.md

 # Time converter

-Version 0.7b
+Version 0.75b

 Light and Fast Time converter class for Python

 The program can convert such time values: *nanosecond, microsecond, millisecond, minute, hour, day, week, month, year, century, second*

-Also, you can pass parameters in the *time.timedelta* class form
+Also, you can pass parameters in the *datetime.timedelta* and *datetime.datetime* class form
 ---

 # Code Example